larryv/githooks/README.txt

     This necessarily precludes the use of other "FOO-" hooks.

-  - Copy or link it using its original name, then copy or link omnihook as FOO.
+  - Copy or link it using its original name, then copy or link the FOO driver hook.
 For example, to use both pre-push-no-WIP and
     pre-push-require-sigs:

-        ln -s /usr/local/libexec/githooks/omnihook \
+        ln -s /usr/local/libexec/githooks/pre-push \
-              /example/repo/.git/hooks/pre-push &&
-        ln -s /usr/local/libexec/githooks/pre-push-no-WIP \
+              /usr/local/libexec/githooks/pre-push-no-WIP \
               /usr/local/libexec/githooks/pre-push-require-sigs \
               /example/repo/.git/hooks

-    As FOO, omnihook runs every "FOO-" executable in the hooks directory, repeatedly passing along its arguments and standard input.
+    The FOO driver hook runs every "FOO-" executable in the hooks directory, repeatedly passing along its arguments and standard input.
 Hooks that are external to this collection can be integrated by renaming them to adhere to the "FOO-" convention.